Jean Bengué: Career

 In 1967, Bengué and his wife moved to the Central African Republic, where he played basketball.
 He played for Hit Trésor SC, Bas-Oubangui Fauves, and Red Star Dongo club.
 Furthermore, he also represented the Central African Republic in the FIBA Africa Championship 1974 as a captain and the team became the champion.
 When the national team returned to Bangui, he presented the 1974 FIBA Africa Championship trophy to Jean-Bédel Bokassa.
 As the Central African Republic qualified for the 1974 FIBA World Championship, he also included in the team squad and played in the tournament matches.
 Apart from that, he coached Central African woman basketball player Suzanne Deta.

 Bengué was appointed as the Minister of Youth and Sport in 1980, a position that he served until 1985.
 Kolingba nominated Bengué as Minister of Information from 1988 to 1990.
 Afterward, he immigrated to Perche Vendômois and was naturalized as a French citizen in 1994.
 In France, he founded and developed gymnastics programs.

-In 2008, Bengué was elected as a Member of Savigny-sur-Braye Municipal Council.
-While serving as councilor, he was also nominated as a president of the badminton club and founded the Association of Former International Basketball Players of Central Africa (AA.Inter.BACA) in January 2015.
+In 2008, Bengué was elected as a Member of the Savigny-sur-Braye Municipal Council.
+While serving as councilor, he was also nominated as the president of the badminton club and founded the Association of Former International Basketball Players of Central Africa (AA.Inter.BACA) in January 2015.